deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### Manually uploading images to an air-gapped registry

 {% alert level="warning" %}
-This feature is only available in Standard Edition (SE), Enterprise Edition (EE) and Certified Security Edition (CSE).
+This feature is only available in Standard Edition (SE), Enterprise Edition (EE), and Certified Security Edition (CSE).
 {% endalert %}

 1. [Download and install the Deckhouse CLI tool](https://github.com/deckhouse/deckhouse-cli/blob/main/README.md#how-to-install).